-Valerio Rocco Orlando (Italy, 1978) is an artist and professor of Multimedia Dramaturgy at Accademia di Brera in Milan, and PhD candidate in Engineering-based Architecture and Urban Planning at Sapienza Università di Roma.
+Valerio Rocco Orlando (Italy, 1978) is an artist, professor of Multimedia Dramaturgy at Accademia di Brera in Milan, and PhD candidate in Engineering-based Architecture and Urban Planning at Sapienza Università di Roma.

 Through practices ranging from workshops to video installations, he conceives art as a process of mutual knowledge and understanding.
 The heart of his research is the exploration of the osmosis among institutions, museums, academia, and the social sphere.

 Over the years he has activated fruitful collaborations with philosopher Jean-Luc Nancy, composer Michael Nyman, artists Gilbert & George, Ugo Rondinone, and Liam Gillick, actors Saleh Bakri and Alba Rohrwacher, singer Amalia Grè, and psychoanalyst Luigi Zoja.